OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_endpoint_to_existing_provider.md

 We can easily apply an inverse that allows users to decide for themselves which perspective they want to view the exchange rate from.
 This is something that will need to be applied at the provider level, and it should be a requirement.

-We will add a paramter, "quote_type", with choices ["indirect", "direct"].
+We will add a parameter, "quote_type", with choices ["indirect", "direct"].

 There is one major monkey wrench in all of this.
 Is it, EUR/USD or USD/EUR?
 Do all providers return the same conventions?
 It's a known-unknown, and we can't assume blindly that all follow the norm - or are even consistent with themselves.